 Theatre IV was founded in 1975 by Bruce Miller and Phil Whiteway as Virginia’s first professional theatre for young audiences.
 It focused on four areas: the arts, education, children’s health and safety, and community leadership.

 Dedicated to children, families, and schools, for over 30 years, Theatre IV performed in every school district in Virginia and toured regularly to major performing arts centers throughout 32 states on the eastern half of the nation.
 The touring arm continues today as Virginia Rep on Tour.

 One of the earliest productions of Theatre IV, a dramatization of African-American folk tales, was selected to represent the United States at the International Children’s Festival at Wolf Trap Farm Park, and recorded for international broadcast over Voice of America.

 Over the years Theatre IV produced many educational plays to address social issues.
-In 1983, in partnership with the Virginia Department of Social Services and Prevent Child Abuse Virginia, Theatre IV created and began touring Hugs and Kisses, Virginia’s principal child sexual abuse prevention program.
+In 1983, in partnership with the Virginia Department of Social Services and Families Forward, Theatre IV created and began touring Hugs and Kisses, Virginia’s principal child sexual abuse prevention program.
 Since that time, Hugs and Kisses has been presented to over 1.5 million children in every school district statewide.
 Over 15,000 Virginia children have come forward for more information or help after seeing a performance of Hugs and Kisses.